mmsoby/AutoGenerateSetAndGet/README.md

 ```

 ## Setup
-You could just watch my [Youtube Video]("")
+### You could just watch my [Youtube Video]("")
+### OR
 1. Fork this project
-    1. x
+2. Store it somewhere safe, a place with directories you won't mess around with too much
-2. Have an Xcode project open and do the following
+3. Have an Xcode project open and do the following
     1. `Xcode > Behaviors > Edit Behaviors... >`
     2. Add a new behavior
     3. Name it, and give it a custom shortcut by clicking the little box to the right of it and typing the keys you want to use for this shortcut.(For example I used command + \`)